Links on SoundGuys may earn us a commission. Learn more.

 You can quickly swap a battery out by removing the magnetic cover on the right side of the headset.
 The headset will remain on for a full eight seconds without a battery inserted, giving you time to switch it out for the other included battery that you store in the base station’s charging bay.
 Thanks to this system, you can use the headset effectively without turning it off for sessions of any duration.
 The headset also features a USB-C port on the left ear cup underneath another magnetic cover that can be used to charge the battery when away from the base station (when using Bluetooth).

-How is the sound isolation on the SteelSeries Arctis Nova Pro Wireless?
+How well does the SteelSeries Arctis Nova Pro Wireless block out noise?

 Without the use of active noise cancelling the SteelSeries Arctis Nova Pro Wireless has generally pretty good noise isolation thanks to its closed-back and sturdy design.
 The addition of active noise cancelling (ANC) makes this headset a fantastic choice for anyone gaming in a noisy environment.
 The hum of an AC unit or outside traffic is easily suppressed, sounding around half as loud, and even room-level conversations are difficult to hear with ANC turned on.